Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Float.rst

    The input matrix must be in dense format and have the same number of rows and columns.

    Internally allocates a new matrix of the same dimensions and constructs the inverse using row operations.
 This function does **not** modify the input matrix.
+This function uses SIMD to accelerate some aspects of Gauss Jordan reduction.

    :param mat: Input square matrix in dense format
    :returns: Newly allocated matrix containing the inverse, or ``NULL`` on error